Reneechang17/nee-portfolio/README.md

 ## Personal Portfolio Website

-- 🎉Now is live on Vercel: https://nee-portfolio-iota.vercel.app/
+- This is my personal portfolio source code.

 ## [Key Feature🧩]
-- 🌟 Portfolio Website with About, Project and Blog sections
+- 🌟 Portfolio Website with Home, About, Project and Blog sections
 - 🌟 3D effects and animation web design and display
 - 🌟 Easy update function and management system with Prismic

 ## [Technologies Used🔧]
-- TypeScript, Next.js, Prismic's Slice and API, React.js, Tailwind CSS, Three.js, GSAP
+- TypeScript, Next.js, Prismic, React.js, Tailwind CSS, Three.js, GSAP